 The ultimate goal of her work is to identify and validate molecular candidates for pharmacological therapy to treat insulin resistance.
 By improving insulin sensitivity, it is possible to alleviate diabetic complications and improve quality of life for the diabetic patient.

-“I am acutely aware that my education at UWRF laid the ground work for my future academic, administrative, and research experiences,” says Zierath.
+“I am acutely aware that my education at UWRF laid the ground work for my future academic, administrative, and research experiences,” said Zierath.

 Zierath was also awarded the Prestigious Minkowski Prize from the European Association for the Study of Diabetes, the Datta Lectureship Award for outstanding achievement in the field of biochemistry and molecular biology from the Federation of European Biochemical Society and a Distinguished Professor Award form Karolinska Institutet.

-“There is a long tradition amongst the faculty and staff at UWRF to go out of their way to give students specialized attention and this really helped me feel confident to take on greater challenges in my career,” says Zierath.
+“There is a long tradition amongst the faculty and staff at UWRF to go out of their way to give students specialized attention and this really helped me feel confident to take on greater challenges in my career,” Zierath said.

 Zierath has also published more than 200 original research papers and review articles.